-Rebecca is Of Counsel in Stoll Keenon Ogden's Lexington office and has been with the firm since 2009.
-She is a member of the Business Litigation practice with a focus on Intellectual Property Litigation, Antitrust, Trade Regulation & Franchise and Business Torts.
-She is also a member of the Business Services practice where she focuses on Intellectual Property.
-Rebecca's intellectual property experience involves both acquiring and enforcing intellectual property rights for clients, including obtaining patents and negotiating a favorable settlement agreement for a copyrighted architectural work.
+Rebecca is Of Counsel in Stoll Keenon Ogden’s Lexington office and has been with the firm since 2009.
+She serves clients through the Business Litigation practice, with a focus on conflicts and challenges regarding Intellectual Property, Business Torts, and Antitrust, Trade Regulation & Franchise matters.
+She also concentrates on Intellectual Property matters as part of the Business Services practice group.

 SKO prepared, filed and prosecuted patent applications for clients' inventions and designs in a wide variety of subject matter areas.
 Examples include exercise apparatus; floor treating machines; electronic monitoring systems; gardening systems; shelving designs; tool designs; and various mechanical, electrical and electromechanical systems, devices and methods.